pulumi/docs/reference/pkg/python/pulumi_aws/glue/index.md

 <dl class="attribute">
 <dt id="pulumi_aws.glue.Job.default_arguments">
 <code class="descname">default_arguments</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_aws.glue.Job.default_arguments" title="Permalink to this definition">¶</a></dt>
 <dd><p>The map of default arguments for this job.
 You can specify arguments here that your own job-execution script consumes, as well as arguments that AWS Glue itself consumes.
-For information about how to specify and consume your own Job arguments, see the [Calling AWS Glue APIs in Python](<a class="reference external" href="http://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-python-calling.html">http://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-python-calling.html</a>) topic in the developer guide.
-For information about the key-value pairs that AWS Glue consumes to set up your job, see the [Special Parameters Used by AWS Glue](<a class="reference external" href="http://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-python-glue-arguments.html">http://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-python-glue-arguments.html</a>) topic in the developer guide.</p>
+For information about how to specify and consume your own Job arguments, see the <a class="reference external" href="http://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-python-calling.html">Calling AWS Glue APIs in Python</a> topic in the developer guide.
+For information about the key-value pairs that AWS Glue consumes to set up your job, see the <a class="reference external" href="http://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-python-glue-arguments.html">Special Parameters Used by AWS Glue</a> topic in the developer guide.</p>
 </dd></dl>

 <dl class="attribute">